briansworth/briansworth.github.io/_posts/2017-3-5-Rename-Computer-With-WMI.md

 ReturnValue      : 2697
 ```

-I know there are plenty other return values; however these were the first that I encountered and thought were common enough to explain.
+I know there are plenty other return values; however, these were the codes that I encountered that were common enough to eloborate on.

-### Thanks for reading,
+*Thanks for reading,*

 PS> exit